Cybersecurity Trends and Insights

 Trace the Origins: The Evolution of CMMC Compliance

-The increasing awareness of within the defense industrial sector underscores the urgent need for .
+The increasing awareness of cybersecurity within the defense industrial sector underscores the urgent need for compliance.
 Before the cybersecurity framework was implemented, the Department of Defense (DoD) relied heavily on various standards, particularly NIST SP 800-171, which provided guidelines for safeguarding Controlled Unclassified Information (CUI).
 However, these standards often hinged on self-reported compliance, leading to significant inconsistencies and enforcement gaps.

 As cybersecurity threats continue to evolve, it is imperative for organizations within the defense sector to adapt and comply with these new standards.
 Are you prepared to meet these challenges head-on?
 The future of your contracts may depend on it.